dtretyakov/WindowsAzure/README.md

 ## Code Samples

-* Declaring a new POCO class:
+* Declaring a new POCO class and using attribute mapping:

 ```csharp
 public sealed class Country